BenoitZugmeyer/eslint-plugin-html/README.md

 your script tags, the resulting script may not be valid JavaScript, so `ESLint` will fail to parse it.

+For PHP, you can use [`eslint-plugin-php-markup`](https://github.com/tengattack/eslint-plugin-php-markup) to lint php files, it use a same way to process php markup like `eslint-plugin-html`.

-One possible hacky workaround to make sure the code is valid JavaScript is to put your template markup inside a comment.
+Or another possible hacky workaround to make sure the code is valid JavaScript is to put your template markup inside a comment.
 When the template is rendered, the generated JS code must start with a new line, so it will be written below the comment.
 PHP example: